Shapiro Wilk Test

 Significance level (α): 0.05.

-The F(50,50) distribution is moderate skewed, skewness = 0.9217 ( √(8/3)), looks very similar to the normal distribution.
-Hence only a large sample size of 90 to gain the power of 0.8.
+The F(50,50) distribution is moderate skewed, skewness = 0.9217 (√(8/3)), looks very similar to the normal distribution.
+Hence only a large sample size of 90 is needed to gain the power of 0.8.
 In this case, the chance to reject the normality assumption is 80%.

 So you need to have a small sample size of 9 to gain the power of 0.8.